eth-easl/dandelionFunctionExamples/wasm-compiler/README.md

  This directory contains

-- a build script to compile the std-less function examples to wasm
+- a UNIX shell script compiling the std-less function examples to `.wasm` binaries in `bin/wasm/` using
+    - clang and the cmake files
+- a UNIX shell script compiling the `.wasm` binaries to native binaries in `bin/` and precompiling wasmtime modules, using
-- the rWasm-based compiler to transpile wasm binaries to Rust
+    - the rWasm-based compiler to transpile WASM binaries to Rust
+        - this will generate a Rust crate in `rWasm/generated`
-- a wrapper crate which turns the rWasm-generated code into a provably sandboxed native function binary
+    - a wrapper crate which turns `rWasm/generated` into a provably sandboxed native binary
+    - a Rust crate `wasmtime-precompile` pre-compiling the `.wasm` binaries for wasmtime in `bin/wasmtime/`

 # wasm binaries build script